Anchorage, Alaska: Health

+Utilities

 Electric power in the Anchorage area is provided by Chugach Electric Association, a nonprofit, member-owned cooperative founded in 1948.
 From 1932 to 2020, the Municipality of Anchorage operated its own electric utility, Municipal Light & Power (ML&P).
 Historically, ML&P served the older, more urbanized regions of the city, while Chugach served newer areas of town, suburbs, and rural areas.
 Chugach acquired ML&P in 2020, with the sale finalized in October.
 Post-acquisition, the Chugach cooperative had over 92,000 members.

 Most homes have natural gas-fueled heat.
 ENSTAR Natural Gas Company is the sole provider for Anchorage, servicing some 90-percent of the city's population.

 The Municipality of Anchorage owns and operates the Anchorage Water and Wastewater Utility, serving some 55,000 customer accounts with water from Eklutna Lake, which is mainly meltwater from Eklutna Glacier.
 Anchorage Municipal Solid Waste Services and Anchorage Refuse conduct trash removal in the city depending on location.